Periodontal diseases are infections of the gums, which gradually destroy the support of your natural teeth.

 There are numerous disease entities requiring different treatment approaches.
 Dental plaque is the primary cause of gum disease in genetically susceptible individuals.
 Daily brushing and flossing will prevent most periodontal conditions.

-Texas Dental and Periodontist, Aline Speer, DDS, MS, are available to help you maintain periodontal health.
-Dr. Speer can also check for any gum or periodontal disease, as well as perform periodontal surgery, if needed.
+Your Periodontist is available to help you maintain periodontal and can also check for any gum or periodontal disease, as well as perform periodontal surgery, if needed.

 Why is oral hygiene so important?